-The center is one of six centers housed within the Department of Economics at CBA.
+The center is housed within the Department of Economics.
 It offers teacher education via credit courses and non-credit workshops to increase economic understanding of teachers to improve their skills and integrate economics into their curriculum.
 It also maintains an extensive resource library available for loan to local school districts, educational agencies, college faculty and community groups.
 The center is affiliated with the National Council on Economic Education and is part of the EconomicsAmerica network.

 The Don L. Love Memorial Library is the main library in the UNL library system.
-Located next door to the east of CBA, it provides a comfortable, secure environment for individuals and groups to study and do research.
+It provides a comfortable, secure environment for individuals and groups to study and do research.

 Home of the Husker football team since 1923, Memorial Stadium is considered one of the most intimidating locations to play in all of sports.
 It is also home to an on-going NCAA record sellout streak dating back to 1962.